fractalic-ai/fractalic/fractalic_readme_structured.md

 # Fractalic
 Design, run and evolve multi‑model AI workflows in one executable Markdown file—no glue code—with precise context control, tool integration and git‑traceable reproducibility.

-## What This Means
+## How

-**Multi-model workflows**: Switch between GPT-4, Claude, and local models in the same document.
-Each `@llm` operation can specify a different provider.
-No vendor lock-in.

 **One executable Markdown file**: Your workflow specification *is* your runtime.
 Write what you want in plain Markdown, run it directly.
 No translation between documentation and code.

-**No glue code**: Replace orchestration scripts with 3-6 line YAML operations. `@llm`, `@shell`, `@run` handle the complexity.
+**No glue code**: Replace Python/JS/(any program language) orchestration scripts with 3-6 line YAML plain-text operations.

+**Multi-model workflows**: Switch between LLM models and providers in the same document.

 **Precise context control**: Your Markdown becomes an addressable tree.
-Reference exact sections (`block_uri: idea`), branches (`idea/*`), or lists.
-Models see only what you specify—no hidden prompt stuffing.
+Reference exact sections, branches, or lists.
+LLMs see only what you specify—no hidden prompt stuffing.

 **Tool integration**: Connect MCP servers, Python functions, and shell commands.
 All outputs flow back into your document structure for the next operation.

 **Git-traceable reproducibility**: Every run produces a `.ctx` file showing exactly what changed.
 Diff your workflow evolution semantically, not just text changes.

-## The Problem
-Current AI workflow tools fragment your intent.
-You write prompts in one place, scripts in another.
-You can't see which data reaches your model.
-Context leaks bloat your costs and degrade quality.
-Adding a new model or tool requires surgery across multiple files.

-## The Solution
-Write your entire workflow in one Markdown file.
-Run it directly.
-Watch it evolve as structured context, not logs.
-Diff your changes semantically.

 ## How It Works
 Your Markdown document becomes three things: